• Skip to primary navigation

 There are thousands of beautiful Sharpie paint pen projects online but most of them require free hand lettering or drawing skills.
 When I attempt those projects they look like they were made by a preschooler.

-My easy Sharpie projects (including heart handle mugs, love letter catch all tray, and serving tray with glasses) all use simple hacks like tracing, stencils, or DIY stamps to create picture-perfect DIY projects…
+My easy Sharpie projects (including heart handle mugs and a serving tray with glasses) all use simple hacks like tracing, stencils, or DIY stamps to create picture-perfect DIY projects…

 No artistc skills needed!